oracle/terraform-provider-oci/website/docs/d/apm_synthetics_result.html.markdown

 page_title: "Oracle Cloud Infrastructure: oci_apm_synthetics_result"
 sidebar_current: "docs-oci-datasource-apm_synthetics-result"
 description: |-
-  Provides details about a specific Result in Oracle Cloud Infrastructure Apm Synthetics service
+  Provides details about a specific Result in Oracle Cloud Infrastructure APM Availability Monitoring service (aka APM Synthetics Service)
 ---

 # Data Source: oci_apm_synthetics_result
-This data source provides details about a specific Result resource in Oracle Cloud Infrastructure Apm Synthetics service.
+This data source provides details about a specific Result resource in Oracle Cloud Infrastructure APM Availability Monitoring service (aka APM Synthetics Service).

 Gets the results for a specific execution of a monitor identified by OCID.
 The results are in a HAR file, Screenshot, Console Log or Network details.